Box Elder Tree is a beautiful and vibrant tree.

 Box Elder Tree has a unique flowering pattern.

 Box elder leaves differ from the rest of the genus Acer trees because they are pinnately compound leaves.
 Another differential point in this context is that they are the only ones with 3 to 7 leaflets per leaf stalk.
 The number of the leaflets is always odd and typically 5.
 These leaves can be 2 – 4 inches long at maturity and consist of edges with either a small number of large teeth or completely smooth.

 Although light green during the spring, the leaves of the Box Elder tree take on a pale green or yellow color during fall, the Box Elder tree leaves are commonly referred to as Poison Ivy leaves, which is a significant reason for the mistaken belief that they are the same plant.

 The bark of this tree changes colors as the tree ages.
 The tree bark darkens soon after and gives off a grayish-brown aura.
 The trees have a unique flowering pattern considering that the flowers are petal-less.
 These flowers appear as soon as spring starts.
-The yellowish-green flowers are dioecious and unisexual in character and form droops on pedicles and racemes.
-Samaras – the infamous fruits of the Box Elder tree – mature and fall during autumns and are the source of seeding for the trees throughout winters.
+The yellowish-green flowers are dioecious and unisexual, forming droops on pedicles and racemes.
+Samaras – the infamous fruits of the Box Elder tree – mature and fall during autumn and are the source of seeding for the trees throughout winter.

 Best Time to Harvest: In the spring

 Soil: Preferably wet soils, but dry soil also works

 Height at Maturity: 25 – 80 feet or more